commonsharp/SurvivalProject-Server/README.md

 * Added gold items.
 * Added avatar items.
 * Added pets.
-* Premium characters working.
+* Premium characters are working.
 * Fixed a bug where the game would crash after starting a game, leaving, and changing an item.
 * Fixed the bug where there couldn't be 2+ players in a quest.
-* Fixed a bug where game packets were getting sent to everyone in the room, people who aren't even ready yet, resulting in a game crash.
+* Fixed a bug where game packets were getting sent to everyone in the room, players who aren't even ready yet, resulting in a game crash.
 * Fixed a bug where there couldn't be more than 2 players in a room.

 # 22/03/2017